NuGet/Insights/docs/tables/PackageAssemblies.md

 ## CustomAttributesFailedDecode schema

-The CustomAttributesFailedDecode column is a array of all attribute names that failed to decode.
+The CustomAttributesFailedDecode column is a array of all custom attribute names that failed to decode.
 Similar to the keys in the CustomAttributes column, the names contained in this array are without namespace and with any `Attribute` suffix removed, for brevity.